 Looking at the pictures of the crumbled ruins at our hostel in Khiva I did not expect much of the Khorezm fortresses.
-Who could have known that this was going to be a highlight of our trip in Uzbekistan?
+Who could have known that this was going to be a highlight of our Uzbekistan itinerary?

 We had too many days planned in Khiva and our hostel convinced us to take a full day tour to see the Khorezm fortresses.
 We were so glad we did.

 Pictures can’t do justice to the ancient Khorezm fortresses.
 They can’t capture the large scale of them and their spectacular locations in the Karakalpak desert.
 If you consider how old they are it only makes them more impressive.
 It’s simply a place you need to see for yourself.

 A history of the Khorezm fortresses

 Karakalpakstan is mostly known for the Aral sea distaster, but it is also scattered with ancient desert castles.
 There are about 400 of them and some of the Khorezm fortresses are more than 2000 years old.
 They were built to protect people from nomadic raids in the Karakalpak desert.
 While some only had this function others also included temples, pottery factories or even small cities.